-\$ cat /home/username/.forge/config | grep automatic @/\ Automatically generated config file \/; This might look like a typical BASH command, but if you run forge and try it, you may be surprised to find that the results are the same as on your system command prompt, and in this example, we are demonstrating the pipe: '|'
+\$ cat /home/username/.forge/config | grep automatic @/ Automatically generated config file /;

+This might look like a typical BASH command, but if you run forge and try it, you may be surprised to find that the results are the same as on your system command prompt, and in this example, we are demonstrating the pipe: '|'

 In order to enable piping in your plugins, you must use one or both of the @PipeIn InputStream stream or PipeOut out command arguments.
-Notice that PipeOut is a java type that must be used as a Method parameter, whereas @PipeIn is an annotation that must be placed on a Java InputStream Method parameter.
+Notice that PipeOut is a java type that must be used as a Method parameter, whereas @PipeIn is an annotation that must be placed on a Java @PipeIn InputStream stream or @PipeIn String in Method parameter.